COVID-19 Guide for Des Moines Kids and Parents

 West Des Moines

-Valley West Mall – At this time most of the Valley West Mall stores are closed.
-Stores that identify themselves as essential will be allowed to operate with the following hours: Monday through Sunday 12:00 noon to 6:00 pm.
+Valley West Mall – The Mall is open Monday-Saturday: 11:00 am to 7:00 pm and Sunday: Noon to 6:00 pm.
+Several Valley West Mall stores are still closed.
 Visit their website for a full list of store closings.
 All restaurant and food service is take out only.
 No food court seating is available.
-The Play Area and Easter Set and Train are closed.
+The Play Area is closed.